craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 #### Stealth
 > Stealth is the application of obscuring an object or yourself to avoid detection.
 #### Thievery
-> Thievery is the application of distraction and dexterity in the removal of objects without detection.
+> Thievery is the application of distraction and dexterity in the addition or removal of objects from an area or person without detection.
 #### Throwing
 > Throwing is the application of technique and force to propel an object.
 ### Constitution
 #### Endurance
-> Endurance is the application of sustained prowess over time.
+> Endurance is the application of sustained effort over time.

 ## Personal Skills
 ### Intelligence